khaors/geocompr/main.md

 ## Geometric operations on vector data

+This section is about operations that in some way change the geometry of vector (`sf`) objects.
+It is more advanced than the spatial data operations presented in the previous Chapter (in section \@ref(spatial-operations-on-vector-data)) because here we drill down into the geometry: the functions discussed in this section work on objects of class `sfc` (simple feature geometry collections) in addition to objects of class `sf`.

 ### Reprojecting

 While CRSs can be set manually, it is more common in real world applications to *transform* a known CRS into another.